BrightlyTechnologies/Wej/unboxing/README.md

 #Unboxing
-Writeup to follow; check ./images for now!
+Writeup to follow; check out the unboxing photos for now!